elizaibeth/Crypto-Price-Predictor/README.md

 leaves only 73 validation and 73 final-test targets.
 A shorter history is a research choice, not a guarantee of more reliable calls.
 See the [recorded one-year comparison](docs/one-year-comparison.md).

+The cache keeps up to twelve years so cycle studies can include multiple bull, bear and halving-era regimes.
+To train on the full cached window, pass an explicit value such as `--history-days 4380`; the default remains one year so recent market behavior is not diluted by older regimes.
+Compare windows with walk-forward evaluation before treating a longer history as an improvement.

 | Label | Meaning |
 | --- | --- |